Great Southern Institute of Technology

-Great Southern Institute of Technology (also known as GSIT), is a Technical and Further Education (TAFE) institution based in Albany, Western Australia.
+Great Southern Institute of Technology (also known as GSIT), was a Technical and Further Education (TAFE) institution based in Albany, Western Australia.

-GSIT is the largest training provider in the Great Southern region of Western Australia.
-It operates at more than 10 sites, including four major campuses and provides 95% of the region's vocational education and training.
+GSIT was the largest training provider in the Great Southern region of Western Australia prior to its amalgamation with other training providers in the region to become South Regional TAFE.
+It operated at more than 10 sites, including four major campuses and provided 95% of the region's vocational education and training.

-The primary campus is in the region's administrative center of Albany, located 418 km SE from the state capital Perth.
+The primary campus was in the region's administrative center of Albany, located 418 km SE from the state capital Perth.

 History

 GSIT was officially opened on 1 November 1974 as Albany Technical School.